KirkBrooks/yaUT/Documentation/Classes/UnitTest.md

 ALERT($test.displayline)
 ```

 Make a class for each test and evaluate it once.

-The `.displayLine` property is an easy way to see the results of a test.
+The `.displayLine` property is an easy way to see the results of the test.

 - ✅   1 is equal to 1  (0 ms)
 - ❌   1 is equal to 2  (0 ms)
-- Err 1 is not equal to 2: Incompatible data type - only scalar values and formulas supported.
+- ⚠️ 1 is not equal to 2: Incompatible data type - only scalar values and formulas supported.

 These are the three types of display you may see.
 Each is a text string and may be displayed in an alert.

 Generally you will be creating a lot of tests to be run at one time.
 A nice way to handle creating a lot of classes is with a constructor variable: